scottaxcell/cs455-assignment1/README.txt

  - Message.java

 util
- - TrafficTracker.java
+ - TrafficTracker.java : responsible for tracking transmission statistics on a node
- - Link.java
+ - Link.java: represents a unidirectional connection between two nodes in the overlay
- - StatisticsCollectorAndDisplay.java
+ - StatisticsCollectorAndDisplay.java : responsible for collating and printing transmission statistics
- - Utils.java
+ - Utils.java : miscellaneous utility methods
- - OverlayCreator.java
+ - OverlayCreator.java : responsible for creating the k-regular graph network overlay

 transport
- - TcpReceiver.java
+ - TcpReceiver.java : responsible for reading incoming data on a socket and notifying the node of the event
- - TcpServer.java
+ - TcpServer.java : server socker responsible for spawning sockets as clients connect
- - TcpConnection.java
+ - TcpConnection.java : represents a TCP connection consisting of a send and receive socket
- - TcpSender.java
+ - TcpSender.java : responsible for writing outgoing data to a socket

 dijkstra
  - RoutingCache.java